Skip to main content

 API_KEY="your-secret-key" npm start

-Karada automatically inspects the securitySchemes in your OpenAPI spec and generates code that intercepts all outgoing requests from the MCP server to inject the correct headers or query parameters.
+Karada automatically inspects the securitySchemes in your OpenAPI spec and generates logic that intercepts all outgoing requests from the MCP server to inject the correct headers or query parameters.

 Connecting to AI Clients

-Once your server is generated and running (either locally or deployed on Karada), you need to configure your AI client to use it.
+Once your server runs (either locally or deployed on Karada), configure your AI client to use it.

 Claude Desktop Configuration